Want to learn about enterprise project management (EPM)?

 There are numerous types of Widgets you can add to your Dashboard:

 10. Project portfolio analytics and selection

-Project portfolio management (PPM) is the step where a project manager evaluates the company’s project portfolio to see how efficient the company’s project processes are.
+Project portfolio management (PPM) is the step where an enterprise project manager evaluates the company’s project portfolio to see how efficient the company’s project processes are.

 This could lead to the reallocation of resources or changes to some project steps.

 For example, what did Willy Wonka do when he realized some kids weren’t the right fit for his chocolate factory?